 After earning bachelor’s and master’s degrees in Architecture and Building Science at Tokyo Metropolitan University, Aoi Hasegawa launched her career as a set designer at Fuji Television Network in Tokyo, where she designed sets for Japanese and international musical acts.
 In 2005, Aoi moved to Milan and earned a second master’s degree at Domus Academy.

-Since 2006, she has worked with Domus Academy, first as a project assistant and tutor and now as program leader of the Master in Product Design and Master in Interior & Living Design course.
+Since 2006, she has been working with Domus Academy, first as a project assistant and tutor and now as programme leader of the Master in Product Design and Master in Interior & Living Design course.
 She also collaborates professionally with various companies and studios in the fields of product, interior, and strategy design.

 Other visiting professors and collaborators include product and industrial designers, package designers, and entrepreneurs such as: Fabio Besti, Maddalena Casadei, Dante Donegani, Sara Ferrari, Piero Lissoni, Niko Koronis, Marco Maggioni, Roberto Palomba (Palomba Serafini Associati), Christophe Pillet, Hagit Pincovici, Laura Polinoro, Matteo Ragni, Claudia Reder, Eleonora Ricca, Paolo Rizzatto, Valerio Sommella, Marieke Sonnevelt, Philippe Tabet, Massimo Temporelli (Fablab), Studio Pepe, Patricia Urquiola.

 Join the portfolio-based competition and get a scholarship for the Masters starting in February 2024.

 Scholarships up to € 7.000 of the total tuition fee.

 PORTFOLIO CHALLENGE | FEB ’24